 The scary big picture of popular kids toys

-This eye-opening list of eco conscious toy consumption facts, quotes, and infographics will make it dang near impossible to buy plastic, commercialized tchotchkes for your little ones ever again.
+This eye-opening list of toy consumption facts, quotes, and infographics will make it dang near impossible to buy plastic toys ever again.
 But you can live with that.
-Actually, you’ll live better - and so will your kids.
+Actually, you’ll live better - and so will your kids!

 POP CULTURE TOYS & CHILD ADVERTISING

-The 2018 holiday season will account for 25% of annual retail sales.
-During this time ad spending skyrockets, as post-Thanksgiving Black Friday mania sweeps over the world even to countries who don’t celebrate the holiday but have adopted the ‘giving’ without the ‘thanks’.
-With so much bombardment from the media, and subsequent anticipation from our kids, it's hard to fight against the tide of unsustainable gift giving, but fight we must, and no less than as though our future depended on it because, quite literally, it does.
+The holiday season accounts for nearly 25% of annual retail sales.
+During this time, ad spending skyrockets as Black Friday mania sweeps over the world.
+With so much bombardment from the media, and subsequent anticipation from our kids, it's hard to fight against the tide of unsustainable gift giving.
+But fight we must!
+And no less than as though our future depended on it because, quite literally, it does.

 "The best things in life are free, but we've found a way of selling them to you."